 I was co-opted as an Associate Governor in 2014.
 I am a lifelong resident in the Didsbury area.
-I am married and retired from the Co-op after 44 years service.
+I am married and retired from the Co-op after 44 years of service.

 I am a parishioner of St. Cuthbert’s Church, Withington, where I have been a reader and helper with Mass collections for many years.
-I am also a member of the St. Cuthbert’s branch of the St. Vincent de Paul Society which helps and befriends the poor in the community.
+I am also a member of the St. Cuthbert’s branch of the St. Vincent de Paul Society, which helps and befriends the poor in the community.

 I enjoy helping the Year 2 children with their reading.

 I am proud to have been a member of Lancashire County Cricket Club since 1974.
-I also listen to a lot of music and I am an avid reader.
+I also listen to a lot of music, and I am an avid reader.
 I enjoy concerts, theatre and the arts in general.

 I am the staff representative on the Governing Body.
 I have been a governor for the past ten years and have enjoyed helping the school move forward.
-I grew up in Sale and now I live in Hulme.
+I grew up in Sale, and now I live in Hulme.

 I am delighted to have been appointed to the Governing Body of St Ambrose.
 As someone who has benefitted from a Catholic education, I see this as an opportunity to give something back to the community.
 I am a practising Catholic at the parish of St. Mary and St. Paul, Hyde.
-As a parent myself I understand the importance of a high quality primary education for our children.
-In my professional life I have been a teacher within the Catholic sector for over 20 years and have recently been appointed as Headteacher at The Barlow, Didsbury.
+As a parent myself, I understand the importance of a high-quality primary education for our children.
+In my professional life, I have been a teacher within the Catholic sector for over 20 years and have recently been appointed as Headteacher at The Barlow, Didsbury.
 I am looking forward to being part of the next stage of the St. Ambrose journey.

-I have worked in Catholic education for over 30 years including 22 years as a secondary deputy headteacher in two different Catholic High Schools.
-I have been foundation governor since 2011 and in 2014 was appointed as a National Leader of Governance.
+I have worked in Catholic education for over 30 years, including 22 years as a secondary deputy headteacher in two different Catholic High Schools.
+I have been foundation governor since 2011, and in 2014, was appointed as a National Leader of Governance.
 I am also Chair of Directors (Trustees) at Romero Catholic Academy Trust in Lancashire.
 It is a real privilege to be a governor at St Ambrose and be part of such a welcoming school community.

 Fr Peter Tierney

-I grew up in St Thomas More parish in Alkrington, Middleton, with four brothers and three sisters.
-I have 15 nieces and nephews and one great niece.
+I grew up in St. Thomas More parish in Alkrington, Middleton, with four brothers and three sisters.
+I have 15 nieces and nephews and one great-niece.
 I was ordained 28 years ago on 4th July 1992.

-More recently, until COVID-19, I worked in the Diocesan Education Department looking after and encouraging the GIFT Teams in our schools.
+More recently, until COVID-19, I worked in the Diocesan Education Department, looking after and encouraging the GIFT Teams in our schools.
 With the Virus putting an end to this ministry, I asked Bishop John for a parish, and he kindly appointed me to St Ambrose.